expressjs/expressjs.com/4x/en/api/router-route.md

 })
 ```

-This apporach re-uses the single '/users/:user_id' path and add handlers for the various HTTP verbs.
+This apporach re-uses the single '/users/:user_id' path and add handlers for
+various HTTP methods.